 My personal blog is called Writerly (paulingraham.com).
 My family is writerly and publishy.
 My parents were both English teachers, and I grew up in a home full of typewriters, red pens, and vigorous, dorky debates about the effective deployment of semicolons.
 Most other families didn’t have a single typewriter, let alone one or two for everyone.
 By the time I was 12, the typewriters had been replaced by Apple IIe computers.
 Today, we all publish websites.

-My mother, Susan Ingraham, became a fitness instructor after retiring from public school teaching, and (of course) she also writes about fitness: see 7 Reasons Older Adults Don’t Stay in Exercise Classes: And 7 Reasons Why they Should.
+My mother, Susan Ingraham, became a fitness instructor after retiring from public school teaching, and (of course) she also writes about fitness: see 7 Reasons Older Adults Don’t Stay in Exercise Classes: And 7 reasons they should stick with it: the science and psychology of maintaining an exercise class habit.
 She publishes stories and genealogical information about her family roots (Overturfs, Hansens, McDonalds, Mahoneys); a historical novel about the those families, Family Legacies; and a mystery novel, Justice Delayed.

 My father, Bob Ingraham, is a not-so-amateur historian.
 His description of his own stuff: “Ephemeral Treasures is a mostly philatelic web site which reflects my interests in the early commercial aviation and the Second World War, and showcases items from my collections — old envelopes (aka covers), stamps, and postcards.
 But it also tells some of the adventure stories I’ve had in my life, like surviving a plane crash in New Mexico’s Black Range and being badly wounded in Vietnam when I was a Marine Corps hospital corpsman.”